LucaCappelletti94/ucsc_genomes_downloader/README.rst

 Getting filled regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The method return a DataFrame in bed-like format
+The method returns a DataFrame in bed-like format
-that contains the regions where no unknown
+that contains the regions where no unknown nucleotides
-nucleotide is present, basically the complementary
+are present, basically the complementary
 of the gaps method.

 .. code:: python